Sports in Nepal: Volleyball

-Volleyball was declared the national sport of Nepal on 23 May 2017.
+Volleyball, the third most popular sport in Nepal, was declared the national sport of Nepal on 22 May 2017 (2074 Jestha 8).
 The Nepal Volleyball Association (NVA) is the governing body of volleyball in Nepal and organizes the men's and women's national teams.
 Nepal competes in tournaments organized by the Central Asian Zonal Volleyball Association which operates under the Asian Volleyball Confederation.

-As in many other countries, women's volleyball is more popular than men's.
+As in many other countries, women's volleyball is more popular than men's. it is played in all 77 district which means all parts of Nepal.